A collection of information that answers most of the questions (I have been asked about Spanish Wells and Howard Beach House):

 CAR RENTAL: There is nowhere to rent a car on Spanish Wells (and no need to either).
 See ‘Golf Cart’.
 If you want to rent a car to explore Eleuthera, there are a number of local car rental services in and around the North Eleuthera airport.
 However, please note that there is no Hertz, Avis, etc. and the cars available are typically not all that new.
 I can’t vouch for any of the services because I have never used any of them but if you search online for ‘North Eleuthera Car Rentals’ you will find a number of services.
 The easiest thing to do would be to take the water taxi across and pick the car up at Gene’s Bay (also spelled Jean’s Bay sometimes).

-CELL/MOBILE SERVICE: Most restaurants have WiFi but if you absolutely have to know the most recent Kardashian update no matter where you are, you can get a sim card (for your unlocked device) at the BTC store just down the street.
-They have a number of very reasonable data plans.
-A second mobile company called ALIVE has opened up as well.
+CELL/MOBILE SERVICE: Most restaurants have WiFi but if you absolutely have to upload your latest Tic Tok, no matter where you are, you can get a sim card (for your unlocked device) at the BTC store just down the street or the Aliv store at the Harbour.
+They both have a number of very reasonable data plans.

 CIGALEAN: Before Eleuthera (Greek for freedom) was named as such by the early settlers, it was known as Cigaleo (Herrera’s Description).
 However, some of the literature refers to Cigateo as the original name.
 As well, there is an area of land at the north end of Eleuthera, across from Spanish Wells called Cigatoo Ridge and a hotel and a real estate development near Governors Harbour that use the Cigatoo name.
 Is it possible that ‘Cigatoo’ is a version of ‘Cigateo’ which in turn came for ‘Cigaleo’?
 Maybe the confusion is simply the result of an early ‘typo’ or maybe a fly spec?
 The natives of Spanish Wells are sometimes referred to as ‘Seagillian’s’.
 Is it also possible that Seagillian is just an interpretation of Cigalean?